Shoplifters (2018; Hirokazu Koreeda)

 By Daniel Barnes

 Certainly, Shoplifters shares several superficial similarities with Koreeda’s comparatively schematic recent efforts.
-However, this film is infinitely more complex and surprising, with our concepts of the characters developing and evolving right through the final frames.
+However, this film is infinitely more complex and surprising and rich.
+Our concepts of the characters develop and evolve right through the final frames.

-Lily Franky and Sakura Andô star as Osamu and Nobuyo Shibata, the dirt-poor parental figures in an improvised family pilfered and assembled from spare parts – mysterious matriarch Hatsue, sex worker Aki and “homeschooled” adolescent Shota, who is already an expert shoplifter thanks to Osamu’s influence.
-While returning home one night with their stolen goods, Osamu and Shota find an adorable and abandoned four-year-old girl named Yuri, and the family elects to raise the child rather than return her to her abusive parents.
+Lily Franky and Sakura Andô star as Osamu and Nobuyo, dirt-poor parental figures of a family assembled from spare parts.
+There is mysterious matriarch Hatsue, sex worker Aki and “homeschooled” adolescent Shota, who is already an expert shoplifter thanks to Osamu’s influence.
+While returning home one night with their stolen goods, Osamu and Shota find an adorable and abandoned four-year-old girl named Yuri.
+The family elects to raise the child rather than return her to her abusive parents.